o3de/o3de.org/content/docs/user-guide/features/scripting/script-events/_index.md

 ---
 description: ' Use script events to enable entities to communicate with each other in Open 3D Engine. '
-title: Using Script Events
+title: Script events
 ---

 # Using Script Events {#script-events}

 Scripting in O3DE is designed around event driven paradigms\.
 Rather than directly accessing information from a given entity or one of its components, you use events to send and receive information and take action in a decoupled environment\.